lambda-music/quasijazzer/README.md

 # QUASIJAZZER

-## Introduction for Drift and Riding
+## Introduction of Drift and Riding

 In this world, especially in Jazz music scene, it is very difficult to play with good groove on automatic backing track generators.
 They very likely play